STAT545-UBC-hw-2018-19/hw05-CeciliaLe07/hw05-CeciliaLe07.md

 To explore the `plotly`graphs appeared to me to be kind of similar to the graphs that we can built using the `highcharter` package, which allows **R** to draw graphs of [highcharts](https://www.highcharts.com/) style, with interactive plots.
 A brief general example using this library is given by the following graph, which is the same as the first one in this document:

+**Note:** Similarly to the case of ploty graphs, it is necesary to run this code in **R** session in order to interact with the produced plot.

 ``` r
 library(highcharter)